Home Office spent millions on ‘ineffective’ adverts to deter asylum seekers

 The 2019-20 financial year – when Channel crossings rose steeply and Priti Patel became home secretary – saw the greatest spending.

-More than £1.3m was given to Seefar for services listed as “overseas comms project Afghanistan”, “upstream migrant comms”, “Northern France comms work” and “France migrant comms”.
+More than £1.3m was given to Seefar for services listed as “overseas comms project Afghanistan”; “upstream migrant comms”; “Northern France comms work” and “France migrant comms”.

 Between 2018 and 2020, three large payments of between £185,000 and £272,000 each were listed for The Migrant Project website, without further details.